Into You (Ariana Grande song): Commercial performance

-Music video and promotion
+Music video

 Directed by Hannah Lux Davis, the song's music video made its premiere at midnight May 24, 2016 on Vevo.
 Hours before its release, Grande teased the video with photos from the shoot via Twitter.
 The music video begins with the title "Into You" on the screen, with a desert background.
 Several shots of Grande are shown of her in the desert, while others show her riding on the back of a motorcycle with the guest star Don Benjamin.
 The video continues with them together and they go on to enter a motel titled "Honeymoon Inn".
 Various shots show the two hanging out and being playful inside and outside the motel.
 The video switches to Grande being in a party filled with other people and a man who may represent one of her ex-boyfriends or her husband.
 In the party, Grande is interested in other things, but the man pulls her arm and she unwillingly smiles at the cameras.
 Grande and Benjamin, who is apparently one of the man's bodyguards, make eye contact while Grande sees the man kiss and hug other women.
 Grande then gets up and leaves, with Benjamin following behind her.
 The two stay together after the party and the video concludes with Grande and Benjamin riding on a motorcycle, as is shown in the beginning.

 The music video spawned four nominations at the 2016 MTV Video Music Awards in the categories for Best Female Video, Best Pop Video, Best Editing, and Best Cinematography.
+On YouTube, the music video reached one billion views on July 17, 2023.

+Live performances

 Grande delivered her first performance of the song at the 2016 Billboard Music Awards, as a medley with "Dangerous Woman".
 The performance included backup dancers and pink smoke, and was listed as one of the best of the night by editors from Billboard, Rolling Stone, and Time.
 Grande also performed "Into You" on the season 10 finale of The Voice in 2016, as well as at that year's Capital Summertime Ball.
 Grande released a lyric video for "Into You" on August 3, 2016, which features her singing a capella.

 In popular culture

 "Into You" is featured in the 2016 dance video game Just Dance 2017.
 Grande released a remix of the song by Alex Ghenea that features American rapper Mac Miller on August 6, 2016, exclusively on SoundCloud but later made it available for digital download.
 The two had previously collaborated on Grande's 2013 single "The Way".
-Another remix was released to digital retailers by 3LAU shortly afterwards.
+Another remix was released to digital retailers by 3lau shortly afterwards.
 The song is considered a gay anthem.
+The song was used in a Lip-sync on RuPaul's Drag Race: All Stars (season 4) between Valentina and Monét X Change in which Valentina won and eliminated Farrah Moan.